azuwis/zigbee2mqtt-networkmap/README.md

 ### Frontend setup (HACS)

-When installing the plugin via [HACS](https://hacs.xyz/), you'll need to add the resource manually.
+ - Installing the plugin via [HACS](https://hacs.xyz/)

- - Edit your profile (bottom iten in the left menu in the web UI).
-Enable *Advanced Mode*.
- - Go to *Settings* -> *Dashboards* and click the three dots in the upper right corner.
- - Click *Resources*
- - Click *ADD RESOURCE* in the bottom right
- - Enter `/hacsfiles/zigbee2mqtt-networkmap/zigbee2mqtt-networkmap.js` in the URL field  and select *JavaScript Module*.
-Click *CREATE*.
  - Go to *HACS* -> *Frontend*.
 Here you should see the *Zigbee2mqtt networkmap Card* without any error messages.

+HACS automatically registers required resources, you can check by:

+ - Edit your profile (bottom iten in the left menu in the web UI), enable *Advanced Mode*
+ - Go to *Settings* -> *Dashboards* -> three dots menu -> *Resources*
+ - You should see one entry like `/hacsfiles/zigbee2mqtt-networkmap/zigbee2mqtt-networkmap.js`

 ### Card setup (Dashboard Web UI)